Skip to Content

 In full bloom, the hydrangea is a beautiful, magnificent plant with gorgeous pink flowers (or blue or purple, depending on the soil’s acidity).
 We see them in gardens all over the country, in home decor, and in beautiful bouquets at weddings and other events.

 If you are trying to grow your own but have become disheartened that they won’t bloom, you must first take a few simple troubleshooting steps.
-Usually, the problem is something simple with a very easy fix.
+Usually, the problem is something simple.
 It’s all about learning to identify the issue so you can correct it.
 First, do you know what season they are supposed to bloom?

 Suppose you have taken care of your hydrangeas well enough and are feeding them twice a year while ensuring the fertilizer is designed for acid-loving plants (given they are old enough); they should start blooming in mid-spring and continue through late fall, depending on the variety you have.